US Space Force to debut by 2020, Pence announces at Pentagon

 The last time a new military branch was added was in 1947 with the creation of the Air Force.

-Pence said the president's next budget proposal will include funding for the Space Force, and he specifically called on Congress to invest 8 billion dollars in space security systems over the next five years.
+Pence said the president's next budget proposal will include funding for the Space Force, and he specifically called on Congress to invest $8 billion in space security systems over the next five years.

 Crowd Control: A crowdsourced science fiction novel written by CNET readers.